yuany94/covid-vaccine/README.md

  - home_beta: within CBG transmission parameter (see https://covid-mobility.stanford.edu//)
  - state: input file name (files available on google drive)
  - enable: used to run all hypothetic distribution (where enable=0) or a single one (1=original, 2=reverse, 3=exchange, 4=shuffle, 6=order)

+We can also run the following batch files, for example use parallel in linux

+    parallel --jobs 4 < run-synthetic.sh

+code/run-synthetic.sh batch process for synthetic network simulation

+code/run-nation.sh batch process for US simulation

+code/run-state.sh batch process for state-level simulation

 ### US network analysis